 - a new fresh project (take one that is quite hard with complex business rules to implement that require closeness between developers and the Product Owner)

 - an IT consulting company with offshore developers

 - Convince your boss that the new project will cost a lot less if it is done by offshore developers that will be supervised by one of the experienced developers of your company (pay attention to only take into account the short term costs, do not take into consideration the technical debt or other long term costs)

-- Negotiate a fixed-price contract with an IT consulting company to do your project (make the price really low to ensure the consulting company will have to put only unexperienced developers on the project in order to be profitable)
+- Negotiate a fixed-price contract with an IT consulting company to do your project (make the price very low to ensure the consulting company will have to put only inexperienced developers on the project to be profitable)

 - Organize the project so that all go through the experienced developer of your company: the Product Owner should only talk to him, technical specifications sent to the offshore developers should be written by him and all the code should be reviewed by him

 And that is it, your former experienced developer should now have become a lead reviewer: he should only have time to write technical specifications, do code reviews and answer questions from the offshore developers.

 Unfortunately, lead reviewers do not last long.
 After some time without coding, they become less and less relevant and get bored of only reviewing code.
 But that should not stop you, once you know the recipe it is easy to make another lead reviewer 😉!